thinkst/canarytools-docs/docs/console-settings/ignore-lists.md

 ## Default Ignore Lists

-You can add IP addresses and optional ports to this list to ignore traffic that originates from the specified IP + port combination.
+You can add IP addresses and optional destination ports to this list to ignore traffic that originates from the specified IP.
+If a ports are specified, we'll only ignore the traffic from the specified IP to the destination port.

 ### Ignore IP and Port